sgmurphy/wordpress-plugins/social-pug/readme.txt

 == Changelog ==
 This changelog is for Hubbub Lite.
 Here is [the changelog for Hubbub Pro](https://morehubbub.com/changelog/).

+= 1.34.3 =
+* July 16, 2024
+* Improvement: Better compatibility with the Feast plugin.
+* New Admin Notice: [Save This](https://morehubbub.com/save-this/) launches!
+A brand-new website growth tool has been added to Hubbub Pro.
+Learn more at [https://morehubbub.com/save-this/](https://morehubbub.com/save-this/)

+= 1.34.2 =
+* May 28, 2024
+* Fix: Several links to support docs in the header of each Hubbub settings page.
+* Other updates and improvements.

 = 1.34.1 =
 * May 14, 2024